carloswm85/dotnet-links/README.md

-# dotnet-notes
+# dotnet-links

 Quick reference guide for different topics related to C#, .NET Framework and MS technologies.
-And related topics.
+And other non-related topics.